 If you make parts on a rush basis, you may be asked to approve material that lacks the required “pedigree” on the material certification.
 This is where reading the fine print becomes important, since some deficiencies in pedigree can be remedied after the fact with additional testing or processing.

 Material cleanliness, for example, can be checked on a sample from the proposed material.
 Grain size can be verified.
 Barstock can be ultrasonically tested — even before rough turning.
 Ever wonder why “aircraft bars” come in random length?
 It is because the mill did an ultrasonic test and lopped off anything that looked the slightest bit suspicious.

 For critical uses, some contracts will insist upon these tests — regardless of the cert claims.
-Anyone who boards an airplane can appreciate this extra scrutiny.
 Crack checking after rough machining or thermal processing may allow “commercial-grade” materials to be accepted.

 Some companies have established policies for material substitutions.
 If the “right stuff” is not available in the size and grade [chemistry] listed on the drawing, you may find moving “up” in either will resolve the problem.
 Material cost is typically only a small portion of part cost.

 It is better to pay a few cents a pound more up-front than to risk an unacceptable finished part.